 cat /etc/shells

-In a Linux system, just as there is more than one available CLI, there is more than one terminal emulator.
+In a Linux system, just as there is more than one CLI available, there is more than one terminal emulator.
 Some examples of terminals are LXTerminal, Gnome Terminal, xterm, UXTerm, Lonsolem, among many others.

-LXTerminal is the terminal emulator included in Raspbian by default, as it is the default terminal in LXDE Desktop, the graphical window interface used by default on Raspberry Pi.
+LXTerminal is the terminal emulator included in Raspbian by default, as it is the default terminal for LXDE Desktop, the default windowing graphical interface used on Raspberry Pi.

 As we can see, by default, in the case of Raspbian, only LXTerminal appears.

-How to launch the command console on Raspberry Pi
+How to Launch the Command Console in Raspberry Pi

 Launching Bash, the default command console on Raspberry, is very simple.
 We have a button available on the top bar that launches Bash directly.

-In other distributions, such as Ubuntu, the CLI is associated with the keyboard shortcut Control+Alt+T. In Raspbian, it is not, so if we want the shortcut, we will have to configure it ourselves.
+In other distributions, like Ubuntu, the CLI is associated with the keyboard shortcut Control+Alt+T. In Raspbian it is not, so if we want the shortcut we will have to configure it ourselves.

 At the beginning of each line where the user can enter a command, we will see a header with information provided to the user.